Skip to Content

-However, I have tons of bottle brush trees at home.
-No, they are not exactly like the new one and that’s how they get you!
-They change it just enough to make you want to throw the old ones away and buy new.
+However, I have tons of bottlebrush trees at home, so I couldn’t justify buying more.
+No, they are not exactly like the new ones, and that’s how they get you!
+They change them just enough to make you want to throw the old ones away and buy new ones.

-Well, I was not going to be tricked like that so here’s how I repurposed my old bottle brush trees.
+Well, I would not be tricked like that, so here’s how I repurposed my old bottle brush trees.

 How To Repurpose Bottle Brush Trees